alyson-singleton/IOH_and_dengue/README.md

 # Interoceanic Highway and Dengue
-Code written by Aly Singleton
+Code written by Alyson L. Singleton.

+Preprint to be submitted soon.